0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 When working with Azure Monitor Alerts in database watcher, it is important to understand commonly used terms:

-- **Alert rule** is an Azure resource in Azure Monitor Alerts that defines alerting logic such as the frequency of evaluation, severity, KQL query, etc. Alert rule also tracks alert history.
+- **Alert rule**

+    An Azure resource in Azure Monitor Alerts that defines alerting logic such as the frequency of evaluation, severity, KQL query, etc. Alert rule also tracks alert history.

+- **Alert**

-- An **Alert** occurs when an evaluation of an alert rule KQL query triggers the logic to fire an alert.
+    Occurs when an evaluation of an alert rule KQL query triggers the logic to fire an alert.
 For example, the query determines that a CPU threshold has been exceeded.

-- **Alert rule template** is a blueprint of an alert rule that is built into database watcher.
+- **Alert rule template**

+    A blueprint of an alert rule that is built into database watcher.
 An alert rule template defines the following alert rule properties:
     - Name
     - Description
     - Severity